oracle-livelabs/oci/oci-stack-monitoring-getstarted/00-introduction/introduction.md

 ## About this Workshop

-In this workshop, you will become familiar with Oracle's Stack Monitoring.
-Stack Monitoring is cloud-native service to monitor and view the health and performance of applications and the underlying tech stack.
-Stack Monitoring can discover and monitor resources running both within Oracle Cloud Infrastructure (OCI) or on-premises.
+In this workshop, you will become familiar with Oracle's Stack Monitoring solution.
+Stack Monitoring is an Oracle Cloud Infrastructure (OCI) cloud-native service to monitor and view the health, performance, and its underlying tech stack.
+Stack Monitoring can discover and monitor application running on the cloud, on-premises, hybrid, or multi-cloud environments.

-Using Stack Monitoring's Enterprise Summary, you will learn to identify application outages across your enterprise at a glance.
-Identify and triage all open alarms.
-Leverage Stack Monitoring's Key Performance Metrics (KPI's) organized into tiers to review performance outliers.
-And finally learn to dynamically configure the Enterprise Summary to meet your needs in the moment.
-This is helpful if you need to swap a metric chart or table with another to troubleshoot an alarm that is not displayed out of the box.
+In this workshop learn how to identify application outages across your enterprise at a glance utilizing Stack Monitoring's Enterprise Summary.
+Understand how to identify and triage any open alarms.
+See how you can leverage Stack Monitoring's tier-organized Key Performance Metrics (KPI's) to review performance outliers.
+Learn how to dynamically configure the Enterprise Summary to help identify performance problems.
+It is very useful when you need to swap a metric chart or table with another to troubleshoot an alarm that is not displayed by default.

-You will also become familiar with Stack Monitoring's homepages.
-Learn how to triage open alarms and view metric performance over time.
-Become familiar with using Stack Monitoring's application topology and troubleshoot issues across an application stack.
-And finally, leverage Stack Monitoring's **Stack View** to get a holistic perspective of key performance metrics across an entire E-Business Suite application.
+Finally, get familiar with Stack Monitoring's home pages and how to triage open alarms and view metric performance over time.
+Utilize Stack Monitoring's application topology to identify and troubleshoot issues across an application stack.
+Leverage Stack Monitoring's **Stack View** to get a holistic perspective of key performance metrics across an entire application, for this workshop we will use an E-Business Suite application.

-Estimated Time: 30 minutes
+Estimated time for this workshop: 30 minutes

 ### About Oracle Cloud Infrastructure Stack Monitoring

-Stack Monitoring provides discovery and monitoring of applications and application stack technologies running on OCI or on-premises.
-Get full-stack visibility into the health of applications such as Oracle E-Business Suite (EBS), and their underlying application servers, databases, and hosts – all viewable together using a single solution.
+Stack Monitoring provides easy to use UI driven discovery and monitoring of applications (e.g. E-Business Suite and PeopleSoft) and application stack technologies (e.g. WebLogic, Tomcat, Oracle Database, SQL Server) running on OCI or on-premises.
+Obtain full-stack visibility into the health of applications such as Oracle E-Business Suite (EBS), and their underlying application servers, databases, and hosts – all viewable together using a single solution.
 Use one-click discovery to discover all components of applications such as Oracle E-Business Suite, PeopleSoft or application stack technologies such as Oracle WebLogic Domain and Oracle Database.
 For more information on Stack Monitoring please refer to Stack Monitoring > **[Getting Started](https://docs.oracle.com/en-us/iaas/stack-monitoring/index.html)** section in the OCI Documentation.

 ### Objectives